codeyab22/Ready-React-Portfolio/README.md

 use npm start to start your server.
 It will tell if you are missing or good to go.
 Make sure you install all your modules of the dependencies

+Do Npm run deploy for your website to be published with an update.

 Option: If does not work, go to download node in linux